 What particular criteria have to be met by an organisation?

 If you are an ergonomics group within a larger organisation, you must provide ergonomics consultancy services independent of your parent organisation.
-You must have at least one Registered Member or Fellow of the IEHF on your permanent staff (this could be you, of course).
+If you are applying after 1st January 2015, you must have at least one Registered Member or Fellow of the IEHF with Chartered Status on your permanent staff (this could be you, of course).
 They must be nominated as the main contact, and must assume responsibility for your consultancy’s application for registration, and afterwards in communications with the IEHF.

 What particular criteria have to be met by an individual?

 If you are applying as an individual (i.e. sole trader or freelance), you must be available for consultancy at least on a part-time basis.
 You would not normally qualify for registration if fully employed by another organisation.
 You must be a Registered Member or Fellow of the IEHF and be the main contact.

 Can I apply if I have only just formed a consultancy?

 Yes, provided you meet the requirements for registration.
 If you have no trading history, you may be designated in our promotion of you as a ‘New Consultancy’ for the first year of registration.

 Applications are reviewed by the Consultancy Panel of the Institute’s Professional Affairs Board.
 The Panel will assess your application to determine whether the claims made within it are appropriate given the experience presented on the application form.
 This form is the sole means by which a consultancy can be approved for registration.